 |5 stars (2021)||94%||89%||82%|

-The Enyaq iV was awarded the maximum five-star rating by independent crash-test body Euro NCAP.
+The Enyaq was awarded the maximum five-star rating by independent crash-test body Euro NCAP in 2021.
 It scored an impressive 94% and 89% for adult and child occupant protection respectively.
-As hinted at above, thanks to the car's long list of safety kit, the Enyaq did well in the Safety Assist category, scoring 82%.
-Those numbers near enough match the Volkswagen ID.4's scores.
+As hinted at above, thanks to the car's long list of safety kit, the Enyaq did well in the Safety Assist category, too, scoring 82%.
+Those numbers near enough match its Volkswagen ID.4 sister car's efforts.

 In This Review